ademilter/buzz/README.md

 # Buzz

-Hyde is a [hugo](https://gohugo.io) theme
+Buzz is a [hugo](https://gohugo.io) theme

 ## Installation

 ### Standard Installation

-To install Hyde as your default theme, first install this repository in the `themes/` directory:
+To install Buzz as your default theme, first install this repository in the `themes/` directory:

     $ cd themes/
     $ git clone https://github.com/ademilter/buzz.git